State capital program

 Definition of key terms

-PPP Infrastructure Investment – represents the annual capital expenditure cash flows modelled in the financial model forming part of a public private partnership (PPP) contract, exclusive of capitalised interest and any Victorian Government capital contribution.
-This amount is separately calculated and is not sourced from a particular line of a financial statement.
-The value of this line varies from year to year depending on the number, size and timing of projects being delivered as PPPs.
-The list of PPP projects currently underway is contained in Budget Paper No. 4.
+PPP infrastructure investment – represents the estimated annual construction-related cash outflows for projects which form part of a public private partnership (PPP) contract, exclusive of capitalised interest (unless otherwise specified) and any Victorian Government capital contribution.
+The value PPP construction-related cash outflows varies from year to year depending on the number, size and timing of projects being delivered as PPPs.
+The list of PPP projects currently underway are contained in Budget Paper No. 4.

 Was this page helpful?